 7. Go on VACATION or a fun trip with the family and explore.

-When we consider moving somewhere new, we take our daughters on a grand tour, show them the city, have fun and leave them with something to be excited about.
+When we consider moving somewhere new, we take our daughters on a grand tour, show them the city, have fun and leave them with something to be excited about (the possibility of living in this new place).

 This is the best part of considering your options.
 Bring on new experiences and have fun!